These software programs can be downloaded for free by our Supporting Members. Learn more.

 6. Hall of Fame: A collection of narrated illustrations talking about various characters or scenes in the story.
 In some cases, these narrated Hall of Fame illustrations function like a "storybook version" of the story and cover more of the Bible hero's story than the "main" animated story or videos.

 Each of the six programs covers certain stories better than others in the Bible hero's life.
 Consult the program descriptions and teaching outlines linked below to see the strengths of each program and where certain story content might be found in each program.

 Consult the OUTLINE of the program to determine the "path" you want you and your students to "travel" through the program.

 - Decide where to focus and what to skip

 - Ask questions as you go

 - Point out important insights

 - Ask follow-up questions

-A typical "path" through Life of David would be to start in the main animated story, followed by a video clip in the Bible Time Theater, then hearing some verses in Discover the Bible and discovering a Bible study note there, then finishing with one or more of the games.
+A typical "lesson path" through Life of David would be to start with the main animated story, followed by a video clip in the Bible Time Theater, then hearing some verses in Discover the Bible and discovering a Bible study note there, then finishing with one or more of the games.